 The Finnish power system is part of the joint Nordic power system.
 Electricity is constantly flowing from one country to another, and Finland is also connected to the Central European power system through electricity transmission connections.
-Finland also has transmission connections to Russia and Estonia.
+Finland also has transmission connections to Estonia and Russia, which has not been used since 2022 Ukraine invasion.
 These cross-border connections safeguard the power system's security even in the coldest winters.
 On the other hand, sufficient transmission connections are also the best guarantee of a functioning electricity market.